arthwang/vsc-logtalk/README.md

   [Pull requests](https://github.com/arthwang/vsc-logtalk/pulls) are welcome.

 ## Acknowledgements
   The author of this extension thanks Professor Paulo Moura who is the author of Logtalk for his patient helps and supports.
-Syntax tmLanguage and some snippets are integrated from his distro of Logtalk.
+Syntax tmLanguage, some snippets and some commands are integrated from his distro of Logtalk.

 ## License